 Every Gen 3 Stages Power meter has a built-in gyroscope in addition to the accelerometer used to measure cadence.
-Within normal use, the gyroscope is not needed, as the power meter is able to measure both power and cadence using the meter's strain gauges and accelerometer.
+Within normal use, the gyroscope is not needed, as the power meter can measure both power and cadence using the meter's strain gauges and accelerometer.
 The gyroscope exists as a secondary option to improve cadence values in certain riding conditions, such as mountain biking or gravel riding in rocky/bumpy conditions.

 Please note that using the power meter with the gyroscope enabled will result in about a 10% decrease in battery life.
 For this reason, we recommend leaving it off unless you are doing a significant amount of off-road riding or have noticed issues in your previous power data.